Putin calls on Ukraine rebels to put off secession vote

 "We have the utmost respect for President Putin.
 If he considers that necessary, we will of course discuss it," Denis Pushilin told Reuters in Donetsk, a city of 1 million people which the rebels have proclaimed capital of an independent "People's Republic of Donetsk".

 Russian share prices surged after Putin's remarks, seen as reducing the likelihood of damaging new sanctions.
-The MICEX index shot up 3.64 percent.
+The MICEX index was up more than 3 percent on the day.

 Ukraine's government and its Western allies have urgently sought to halt the referendum, which they feared would lead to a repeat of Russia's annexation of Crimea in March but on a much larger scale.
 U.S. Secretary of State John Kerry has called the proposed referendum "contrived and bogus".